jakewc12/Reversi/ReversiGame/README.md

 Changes For Part 4:
 One change we made for this part of the assignment is that we ended the game if both players passed twice each in a row.
 This allowed for games between AIs to end instead of skipping turn infinitely.

+ALL OPTIONS FOR CUSTOM PLAYER CONFIGURATIONS:
+"human" "strategy1" "providerStrategy1" "providerStrategy2" "providerStrategy3"

+EXAMPLE JAR FILE CONFIGURATION: java -jar ReversiGame.jar "strategy1" "providerStrategy1"

+What Worked and What Didn't:
+Our providers code was formatted and organized very similarly to ours, making it quite easy for us to adapt their code to ours.
+As such, we were able to get pretty much all features to work with our providers code.
+We were able to have the strategies correctly choose moves based on the given strategy.
+Furthermore, we were able to make their view interact with the user and allow for the view to take in move inputs.
+Games are able to play when using the providers code.
+We were also able to finish a game using the providers code.